Is A GPU Backplate Worth It?

 Gaming PC

-Finally, and this is important to point out, any cooling or heating brought on by the backplate will only result in a decrease or increase of the temperature by a few fractions of a degree.
+Finally, and this is vital to point out, any cooling or heating brought on by the backplate will only result in a decrease or increase of the temperature by a few fractions of a degree.
 Essentially, for better or worse, the backplate won’t be much of a factor in your GPU’s thermal.

-So, is a graphics card backplate beneficial?
+So, is a graphics card backplate useful?

 Like many inquiries related to your PC, this comes down to personal preference.
 If you have a modern graphics card, the decision will likely have already been made for you unless you’re planning on removing it manually, which is quite pointless.